 It’s actually a hard question to answer as it depend on a range of factors.

 If you’re young, then you’ll want somewhere close to work, transport and the city centre.
 You’ll probably also want a fairly quiet location.

 A young family is likely to care less about distances to work and more about good schools and activities for kids.

-If your kids are about to fly the nest, then you’ll probably want a quiet location that’s closer to the office yet near some good shops, tranport and culture.
+If your kids are about to fly the nest, then you’ll probably want a quiet location that’s closer to the office yet near some good shops, transport and culture.

-Take some time to define what you think is a good location and start looking for neighbours within your local area which have these features.
+Take time to define what you think is a good location and start looking for neighbourhoods within your local area which have these features.
 As you explore, you can refine and re-prioritize your list.

 #3 Don’t Show Your Cards